nim-lang/Nim/doc/intern.rst

 savings come from, only the shallow outer AST is reconstructed immediately.

-It is also important that the replay involves the ``import`` statement so that the dependencies are resolved properly.
+It is also important that the replay involves the ``import`` statement so that dependencies are resolved properly.

 Shared global compiletime state
 -------------------------------

-Nim allows ``.global, compiletime`` variables that can be filled by macro invokations across different modules.
+Nim allows ``.global, compiletime`` variables that can be filled by macro invocations across different modules.
 This feature breaks modularity in a severe way.
 Plenty of different solutions have been proposed:

 - Restrict the types of global compiletime variables to ``Set[T]`` or